abd-wazzan/laravel-backend-assesment/README.md

 ## Task Management System

 Your task is to develop the backend API for a task management system.
-The system should allow users to perform CRUD operations on tasks and provide functionality to manage tags associated with tasks.
-Additionally, you need to implement file management, task state logging, email notifications, and write automated tests for your endpoints.
+The system should allow users to perform CRUD operations on tasks and provide the functionality to manage tags associated with tasks.
+Additionally, you need to implement file management, task state logging, and email notifications, and write automated tests for your endpoints.

 ### Requirements: